better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## What is 'sovereign code infrastructure'?

-We believe that decentralized code collaboration &mdash; free, open-source, local-first, and censorship-resistant &mdash; is only possible if we replace the tools created by centralized services, owned by corporations, with alternatives built on open protocols and open-source code.
+We believe decentralized code collaboration &mdash; free, open-source, local-first, and censorship-resistant &mdash; is only possible if we replace the tools created by centralized services, owned by corporations, with alternatives built on open protocols and open-source code.

-In Radicle, _sovereignty_ means you truly own all aspects of your user identity and project (meta)data. _Code infrastructure_ refers to our growing network of [seed nodes](glossary.md#seed-node), which is open-source software anyone can self-host.
+In Radicle, _sovereignty_ means you truly own all aspects of your user identity and project (meta)data. _Code infrastructure_ refers to our growing network of hosted [seed nodes](glossary.md#seed-node), which is open-source software anyone can self-host, and will eventually include our [peer-to-peer](glossary.md#peer-to-peer-p2p) (P2P) network.

 For more about the Radicle vision, see [_Towards decentralized code collaboration_](https://radicle.mirror.xyz/Qz4Rr0R54KLPurqqswsQ2tfRtBs9MOYpw3dlY9VjyQ8).